msalvati1997/mf_devfile/README.md

 ## Workqueue : implementation of delayed work
 -----------------------------
-For the implementation of async deferred work it was necessary to work with workqueue.
-For each device is allocated one workqueue :
+To implementate the async deferred work it was necessary to work with workqueues, For each device is allocated one workqueue :
 ```bash
 alloc_workqueue(fmt, flags, max_active, args...);
  ```
 It was decided to use this type of API because it allows you to manage a good level of concurrency.
-The following function was used to enqueue the __deferred_work_item (filled with op's vars) in the workqueue :
+The following function it's used to enqueue the __deferred_work_item (filled with op's vars) in the workqueue :
 ```bash
 bool queue_work(struct workqueue_struct * wq, struct work_struct * work);
  ```